 I live in Indonesia and never heard of it until now.
 I think it's not common. dengue fever is more famouse. *oops or malaria. *uh oh but not all place has that kind of mosquitoes.
 I only know few people who got infected.
-I myself fortunately have never had any of those diseases, even when my home was full with mosquitoes that came out of nowhere. don't get vaccination just for this cause (I hope you didn't). you can still use anti mosquito lotion or spray, or wear protective clothes, or spray your room with lavender or something, or put on netting around your bed if you happen to stay in areas with mosquitoes. about 5 years ago
+I myself fortunately have never had any of those diseases, even when my home was full with mosquitoes that came out of nowhere. don't get vaccination just for this cause (I hope you didn't). you can still use anti mosquito lotion or spray, or wear protective clothes, or spray your room with lavender or something, or put on netting around your bed if you happen to stay in areas with mosquitoes. over 5 years ago

 You can also rent a pocket Wi-Fi, just like Tokyo Sencho bought. the battery lasts for a day. there are many providers with varied pricing.
-I rented PuPuRu when I visited Japan. there are many cheaper and more expensive ones. pay attention to the terms of data allowance, returning the device, etc. there are also several kind of return policies for sim card providers: by post, by yourself to their office, or the best: no need to return, bring it home or throw away. about 5 years ago
+I rented PuPuRu when I visited Japan. there are many cheaper and more expensive ones. pay attention to the terms of data allowance, returning the device, etc. there are also several kind of return policies for sim card providers: by post, by yourself to their office, or the best: no need to return, bring it home or throw away. over 5 years ago